Timcolpit/RobotC-VEX-Library/README.md

 This resource has been designed for new and older members of Vex who would like to have a better knowledge about programming.
-In this Library you will see a whole assortment of basic to advanced programs, that come with a helpful step by step description that teach you how to program.
+In this Library you will see a whole assortment of basic to advanced programs, that come with a helpful description that teach you how to program.
-This tool can either we used to learn to program or expand on your prior knowledge.
+This tool can either be used to learn to program or expand on your prior knowledge.

    Download